Check engine message on Fiat: what does it mean?

 • P0401: EGR system - insufficient flow detected

-• P0105: Intake manifold absolute pressure sensor/atmospheric pressure sensor - circuit malfunction
+• P0105: Manifold absolute pressure/barometric pressure sensor - circuit malfunction

 Note, this list is indicative and not exhaustive.
 Fault codes may vary depending on the engine, model, and year.